 - Hover over the calendar: When you hover over the calendar, you can see a popup with the reasons as to why a price was recommended.
 In general, a demand factor (ranging from low to strong) and a supply estimate (in terms of occupancy rate in other vacation rentals) is shown.
 Advanced users might also see customizations, but more on that later!

-- Base Price Help: This neat feature allows you to see how other listings in your area are priced.
+- Neighbourhood Data: This neat feature allows you to see how other listings in your area are priced.
 This prices shown in this graph are average price on those listings over the next two months.
 Note: This might take up to a day to show up after you first price a listing.

 - Recommended Pricing Graph: For a wholistic view of how your current prices compare to the recommended prices, head over to this tab.
 We show a line chart with your current prices in black, and our recommended prices in blue.